Classic Motorcycle Build

 Shop: Digital Multimeter

-Although you can run dozens of tests with a multimeter, I use mine for about two.
+Although you can run dozens of tests with a multimeter, I use mine for about three.
 I use it mostly to check if a certain wire is still getting power or if there's a problem with it.

 Using A Multimeter To Test A Wire